rust-adventure/skein/docs/exporting-multiple-collections.md

 ### Exporting a Collection

-Lets say we have a set of Collections that we'd like to place in the world ourselves, programatically, at arbitrary times in our application's lifecycle.
+Let's say we have a set of Collections that we'd like to place in the world ourselves, programatically, at arbitrary times in our application's lifecycle.
 Maybe we're using them for procedual generation.
 Here's a **Gate** and a **TreasureChest**.

 ![two collections](/images/the-blender-addon/two-collections.avif)